Truck Accident Lawyers in Birmingham

 How Truck Accidents Differ from the Average Car Accident

-In contrast to a typical car accident involving passenger vehicles, truck accident claims consist of several extra moving parts.
+In contrast to a typical Birmingham car accident involving passenger vehicles, truck accident claims consist of several extra moving parts.
 These additional factors can make truck accident litigation a complicated and confusing area of law.

 In an ordinary car accident case, there is only one person who would be a likely defendant–the at-fault driver who caused the accident.
-With truck accident cases, on the other hand, a person who is injured may have several different enteties that he or she can pursue for damages.
+With truck accident cases, on the other hand, a person who is injured may have several different entities that he or she can pursue for damages.
 These include:

 - The truck driver: it goes without saying that if the truck driver acted negligently while operating the vehicle and caused your accident, he or she can be held liable for your injuries.